vertexproject/synapse/docs/synapse/deploymentguide.rst

 ============

 This step-by-step guide will walk you through a production-ready Synapse deployment.
-Services will be configured register with ``AHA`` for service discovery and to prepare for future devops tasks such as promoting a mirror to leader and registering ``Synapse Advanced Power-Ups``.
+Services will be configured to register with ``AHA`` for service discovery and to prepare for future devops tasks such as promoting a mirror to leader and registering ``Synapse Advanced Power-Ups``.

-This guide will also walk you through deploying all Synapse services using TLS to authenticate both servers and clients using client-certificates to minimize the need for secrets management by eliminating passwords from all deployment configurations.
+This guide will also walk you through deploying all Synapse services using TLS to authenticate both servers and clients using client-certificates to minimize the need for secrets management by eliminating passwords from all telepath URLs.

 Deployment FAQ
 --------------